What if the data protection technique that works perfectly for your database is exactly what's destroying your AI model's accuracy?

 Replace "john.smith@microsoft.com" → "EMAIL_USER_001" everywhere it appears.
 When the AI analyzes conversation patterns, it knows EMAIL_USER_001 in the first message is the same person in the tenth message.

-Browser-based tokenization tools can detect repeated values across thousands of lines and apply consistent tokens in seconds: no cloud uploads, processing happens locally, and you get a secure mapping file to decode AI responses back to original values.
+Browser-based tokenization tools can detect repeated values across thousands of lines and apply consistent tokens in seconds.
+No cloud uploads, processing happens locally, and you get a secure mapping file to decode AI responses back to original values.

 WHAT IS TOKENIZATION?